 PowerPoint is the most popular presentation software out there, and for a good reason.
 It’s easy to use and can create stunning slideshows.
 However, one downside of PowerPoint is that it can be difficult to keep track of changes.
 There is no built-in functionality in PowerPoint that allows you to track changes.

 However, PowerPoint does have the Review feature that lets you do something similar.
-With the help of the Review feature, you can send a copy of your PowerPoint presentation to someone else and track the changes that they make by comparing two presentations.
+Using this feature, you send a copy of your presentation to a colleague, then compare their returned version against your original to see exactly what they changed.
+PowerPoint highlights every difference between the two files so nothing slips past you.

 Here’s how you can use the Review feature: